tdziurko/tdziurko.github.io/_posts/2021-07-21-vp-of-engineering-working-in-hr.markdown

 ## Can VP of Engineering handle recruitment processes too?

-#### First part of interview with Tomek Dziurko, SoftwareMill’s VP of Engineering
+#### First part of an interview with Tomek Dziurko, SoftwareMill’s VP of Engineering

 Part 2 is available [here]({{site.baseurl}}/blog/holacracy-in-a-software-house)